tensorflow/docs/site/en/api_docs/python/tf/distribute/ReductionToOneDevice.md

 </td>
 <td>
 the intermediate device to reduce to.
-If None, reduce to the first device in `destinations` of the `reduce()` method.
+If None, reduce to the first device in `destinations` of the `reduce` method.
 </td>
 </tr><tr>
 <td>
 `accumulation_fn`
 </td>
 <td>
 a function that does accumulation.
-If None, then
+If None,
 <a href="../../tf/math/add_n.md"><code>tf.math.add_n</code></a> is used.
 </td>
 </tr>